theglucru/Portfolio_Contents/README.md

 ### Using data from public dataset https://github.com/nytimes/covid-19-data in R
-Putting R markdowns here, using tidyverse and plotting
+Putting R markdowns here, using tidyverse and ggplot